We’ve mentioned the perks of bartending. But, like every job, there are also downsides to the role.

 The other upside is that when the hiring manager needs a new bartender, you’ll be at the top of the list.
 You’ll know how their restaurant and bar works, and when that moment comes, you’ll be ready.

 Getting into a new industry takes some work and preparation.
-We hope these 17 tips to becoming a bartender will make your journey just a little bit easier.
+But armed with these 17 tips, you now have a better idea of how to become a bartender.